6.4. Levels of Policing and Role of Police

 • Deschutes County Sheriff’s Office

 Jackson County Sheriff’s Office, Sgt.
-DiCostanzo assisting during the Southern Oregon University Criminology and Criminal Justice annual Lock-In Event (for the K-9 patrol dog demonstration).
+DiCostanzo assisted during the Southern Oregon University Criminology and Criminal Justice annual Lock-In Event (for the K-9 patrol dog demonstration).
 Every year the CCJ Department along with the CCJ Crim Club puts on the Lock-In Event (February or March).
 During this event law enforcement agencies across the state participate and assist with spreading the word about law enforcement.
-For one afternoon students learn about such programs as: K-9 patrol dogs, eplosives unit, defensive tactics, MILO (police officer simulator training), CSI, SWAT, DUI, and parole/probation.
-Students at SOU can enroll for 1 credit for this one day class and other students in the community can attend as well.
+For one afternoon students learn about such programs as K-9 patrol dogs, explosives unit, defensive tactics, MILO (police officer simulator training), CSI, SWAT, DUI, and parole/probation.
+Students at SOU can enroll for 1 credit for this one-day class and other students in the community can attend as well.
 Don’t miss the Lock-In event if you are interested in law enforcement or in understanding the various facets of law enforcement.

 A Deputy monitors Pleasant Creek Road in the early morning adjacent to the Garner Complex.
 Credit: Facebook – Jackson County Sheriff’s Office – Oregon